What Is a Semi Inground Pool?

 • Semi inground pools can be made of vinyl liner, concrete, or fiberglass.

 • Semi inground pools are aesthetically pleasing, quicker to install than fully inground pools, and are long-lasting.
-However, these pools are costly and are much warmer.
+However, these pools can be costly and the pool water can be too warm.

 What Is a Semi Inground Pool?

-Is an Above Ground Pool That’s Installed Partially Inground Considered a Semi Inground?
+Is an Above Ground Pool Installed Partially Inground Considered a Semi Inground?

-You will see kits sold at stores or online that come with a kit showing you how to place your above ground pool partially in the ground.
-These pools are typically made with a steel or aluminum wall rather than vinyl, concrete, or fiberglass material like semi inground pools.
+You will see above ground pools sold at stores or online that come with a kit showing you how to place your above ground pool partially in the ground.
+These pools are typically made with a steel or aluminum wall rather than a vinyl, concrete, or fiberglass material like proper semi inground pools.

 What Materials Are Semi Inground Pools Made From?

 You will sometimes see other swimming pools made of steel, aluminum, and even bricks.
-Regardless of what material you choose for your new pool, you’ll want to make sure you choose an incredibly strong material to withstand the pressure of hundreds of gallons of water.
+Regardless of what material you choose for your new pool, you’ll want to make sure you choose an incredibly strong material that can withstand the pressure of hundreds of gallons of water.

 How Much Does a Semi Inground Pool Cost?

 Generally, a semi inground pool will cost you more than an above ground pool.
-Due to the installation process and the materials it’s made out of.
+This is due to the installation process and the materials it’s made out of.
 It will also cost more than an above ground pool with a kit to lower it into the ground.

 Semi inground pools have a similar cost to fully inground pools.
-They may even cost you more depending on how high you want the pool walls that are above ground.
+However, they may cost you even more, depending on how high you want the pool walls that are above ground.
 This is due to potentially needing extra materials and more labor.

 How Does the Installation Process Differ From a Fully Inground Pool?

 The time frame for completing your swimming pool project is another way these two differ.
-Semi inground pools can be finished in a matter of days sometimes.
-However, fully inground pools tend to take much longer.
-They’re usually not completed for a couple of weeks.
+Semi inground pools can sometimes be finished in a matter of days or a couple of weeks.
+However, fully inground pools tend to take much longer – weeks or even months!

 Need Help Building Your Pool?